grishkam/QuickFigures/UserGuide/User Guide.md

 -	**Panel number change** tool.
 Changes the number of rows and columns.
 -	**Label Text Tools**.
 Allow the user to add row, column or panel labels.
 -	**Scale layout** tool.
 Scales the figure.
--	**Expert tools** These will appear in the popup menu for the panelnumber change tool.
-Since these tools will be of itnerest to only a few users, details of their function are not included in this user guide.
+-	**Expert tools** These will appear in the popup menu for the panel number change tool.
+Since these tools will be of interest to only a few users, details of their function are not included in this user guide.
 See [supplemental user guide](SupplementalUserGuide.md) (not yet created).

 #### 3) **Editing the layout using popup menus and dialogs**
 A popup menu will appear if the user right clicks on a layout (using the object selector tool).
 The **Edit Layout** submenu allows the user to perform the same tasks as the layout handles and layout tools.
 Different dialog windows will appear for each menu item.
 Within the dialog windows, users may input specific numbers for the measurements of their layouts.
 If a user double clicks on a layout, (or a layout handle) similar dialog windows will appear.
 Depending on the location being clicked, a different dialog will be shown.